helenarichie/helenarichie.github.io/_posts/2021-11-29-Introduction.md

 toc:        true                       # Table of Contents?
 math:       false                      # Does this post contain math?
 ---
 Welcome to my research blog!
-This is where I post ~weekly updates on what I'm working on.
+This is where I post ~weekly updates about what I'm working on.